OpenST/pepo-subgraph/README.md

 # Pepo Subgraph - Index and query Pepo data

-## Sync auxiliary chain 1414
+### Sync auxiliary chain 1414

-- You need to have web3 RPC endpoint to `mosaic mainnet` auxiliary chain `1414`.
+- You need to have web3 RPC endpoint of mosaic mainnet `auxiliary chain 1414`.
 You can run a full node by installing [mosaic chains](https://github.com/mosaicdao/mosaic-chains) npm package (in your dev dependencies).

 ```